"Dedicated" VS. "Converted" Pole Position 2

 A bit of background...

-As for gameplay, both version are nearly identical except for minor differences such as the inclusion of Atari or Namco logos in some of the background billboards and banners .
+Gameplay is the same on both, but minor differences have been noted, namely the inclusion of Atari or Namco logos in some of the background billboards and banners .

 As for the cabinets, it would appear that virtually all PP2's in the USA were only offered as upgrade kits to existing PP1 cabs.